 - "I. Textiles.
-Ginning mills, Cotton mills, Jute mills, Jute presses, Rope Works, Silk filatures. - "II.
+Ginning mills, Cotton mills, Jute mills, Jute presses, Rope works, Silk filatures. - "II.
 Minerals.
-Coal mines, Iron ore mines, Mica mines, Mica splitting factories, Saltpetre refineries brass foundries. - " III.
+Coal mines, Iron ore mines, Mica mines, Mica splitting factories, Saltpetre refineries and Brass foundries. - "III.
 Transport.
 Dockyards, Railway Workshops, Tramway works. - "IV.
 Miscellaneous.
-Bone-crushing, Cement works, Chemical Works, Brewery, Dairy Farm, Flour mills, Ice and aerated water factories, Sugar factories, Gas works, Indigo factories, Kerosene tin works, Lac factories, Oil mills, Paper works, Pottery works, Printing presses, Soap factories, Tanneries, Tile factories, Miscellaneous private factories.
-Government factories."
+Bone-crushing, Cement works, Chemical works, Brewery, Dairy Farm, Flour mills, Ice and aerated water factories, Sugar factories, Gas works, Indigo factories, Kerosene tin works, Lac factories, Oil mills, Paper works, Pottery works, Printing presses, Soap factories, Tanneries, Tile factories, Miscellaneous private factories, Government factories."

-The mineral resources of India include gold, coal, petroleum, salt, saltpetre, manganese ore, mica, ruby, sapphire, spinel and a few other things.
+The mineral resources of India include gold, coal, iron, petroleum, salt, saltpetre, manganese ore, mica, ruby, sapphire, spinel and a few other things.
+The Tata Iron Works that have recently come into existence are a monument of enlightened and enterprising public spirit and business instinct.

 The Indian Mines Act, 1901, extends to the whole of British India and regulates all mineral workings.
-The number of mines of all kinds coming under the Act in 1906 was about 750, of which more than 300 were coal mines, situated chiefly in Bengal.
+The number of mines of all kinds coming under the act in 1906 was about 750, of which more than 300 were coal mines, situated chiefly in Bengal.

-Mining, particularly, coal-mining, is a comparatively new industry in India.
+Mining, particularly coal-mining, is a comparatively new industry in India.
 Until recently, the workers have seldom depended solely upon mining for their livelihood.
 This period in the development of the industry is now passing away.
 There are signs that the evolution of a mining caste or class has already begun, and the Indian seems to be capable of acquiring considerable skill in most mining operations.